Serving in San Juan, Texas

 Experience daily life along the US-Mexico border.

 The Rio Grande Valley often looms large in today’s news.
-But beyond the headlines and politics lies a vibrant community requesting your help.
+But beyond the headlines and politics lies vibrant communities requesting your help.
 The families we assist struggle with the basic necessities of life.
-You can lend your hands and spirit to projects improving their living conditions through an exemplary program founded to assist migrant farm workers.
-In just one week, you can make a difference, form bonds with the people of San Juan, and learn firsthand about the issues facing this multicultural community.
+You can lend your hands and spirit to projects improving conditions through the good offices of an exemplary program founded to assist migrant farm workers.
+In just one week, you can make a positive difference, form bonds with the people of San Juan, and learn firsthand about border issues from the local people in this multicultural area.

 Community Partner & Work Projects

 The Food Bank of the Rio Grande Valley serves over 75,000 area residents each week.
-Volunteers are vital to support the critical mission of these local institutions by sorting, boxing, and distributing fresh produce, dry goods, and frozen foods and serving meals to children, families and seniors.
+Volunteers are needed to support the critical mission of these local institutions by sorting, boxing, and distributing fresh produce, dry goods, and frozen foods and serving meals to children, families and seniors.

 Refugee Respite Center

 After families cross the border and are cleared by the US Immigration and Customs Enforcement agency, the Respite Center offers a place to rest, clean up, and possibly get fresh clothes before they are on their way to their final destination.
 Volunteers provide childcare, help with meals, sort and disburse clothes, assist with paperwork, and befriend refugees who have left terrible conditions in their home countries and often traveled great distances at tremendous risk to find safety in our country.